May 14, 2026

 Blog Post Image

-Payday loans enable you to get an advance on your pay, often with no credit check.
-While these short-term loans can be convenient when you need cash quickly, they carry certain risks for borrowers.
+While payday loans can be convenient when you need cash quickly, they carry certain risks for borrowers.
 Before you take out a payday loan in Alabama, consider whether you might be able to get the money you need through safer alternatives.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.

-Payday loans are legal in Alabama and are regulated under Section 5-18A-1 of the statutory code.
+Payday loans are legal in Alabama and regulated under Section 5-18A-1 of the Alabama Code.
 Here are the legal rules for Alabama payday loans.

 • APR: The maximum APR is 638.75%.